Edinburgh and London libraries closed until further notice

 If you cannot visit London or Edinburgh you might apply to use a local university library for a public user card to study there subject to the library’s admissions policy and terms of access.
 University libraries may prioritise study space for their students especially during busier university exam periods.

-Books can be borrowed in person or by post
+Books can be requested for loan by post

-The standard loan period is one month but you will be able to renew loans subject to other member requests within one week of the due date.
+The standard loan period is one month.
 Books borrowed by post are sent free of charge but you will be responsible for return postage.
 Books sent outside of the United Kingdom are loaned for a period of 6 weeks from the date of despatch.

 |IFoA Members resident in the UK or ROI||up to 6||You must be in current membership|